How to Use Google Display Network Targeting.

 Remember to adjust

-Google is all about providing analytics that show a clear relationship between your campaigns and consumer engagement.
-If you are running an AdWords campaign that isn’t brining in the traffic you’d hoped, take time to tweak it and relaunch it.
+Google is all about providing analytics that shows a clear relationship between your campaigns and consumer engagement.
+If you are running an AdWords campaign that isn’t bringing in the traffic you’d hoped, take time to tweak it and relaunch it.
 Pay attention to what works and what doesn’t – whether it’s different visuals, copy, or keywords.

 Has your business used the AdWords program to create display advertising or paid search advertising?
 Have you seen greater brand awareness or search traffic?
 How do you feel about Google display and paid ad search as a marketing tactic and part of an overall marketing and advertising strategy?